 Abagnale's Time as an Attorney

-Now did you hear us say he faked his way into being an attorney?
-Why, yes!
-He did, indeed.
-Abagnale forged a Harvard Law School transcript, passed the bar exam of Louisiana and got a job at the Louisiana Attorney General's office at the age of nineteen!
 While he was posing as a Pan Am Officer, he told a stewardess he was dating that he was a Harvard Law student, and she introduced him to a lawyer friend.
-That said attorney mentioned to Abagnale that the bar needed more lawyers, which gave Abagnale the idea to apply.
+That attorney mentioned to Abagnale that the bar needed more lawyers, which gave Abagnale the idea to apply.
 Abagnale forged a transcript from Harvard and applied to take the bar exam.
-He studied hard and after failing the exam twice, he passed the Louisiana exam on the third try after eight weeks of studying.
-Now, don't go jumping off a cliff, just yet.
-Remember that though Abagnale had no formal law training, the Louisiana bar exam is in no way the most taxing bar exam there is and this was in 1967, so the exam was slightly less grueling.
-Once he passed the bar exam he was hired as an attorney at the Louisiana Attorney General's office.
+He studied hard, and after failing the exam twice, he passed the Louisiana exam on the third try after eight weeks of studying.

-Abagnale was not fond of his job as an attorney.
-He described his legal job as a "gopher boy" having to fetch coffee and knickknacks for his boss.
-Eventually Abagnale left because there was a real Harvard Law graduate who worked for the attorney general and he had begun to ask too many questions about Abagnale's Harvard past.
-Abagnale didn't want to be discovered, so after eight months of working as an attorney, he quit.
+According to Abagnale, he was not fond of his job as an attorney.
+He described his legal job as a "gopher boy," having to fetch coffee and knickknacks for his boss.
+Eventually, Abagnale left because there was a real Harvard Law graduate who worked for the attorney general, and he had begun to ask too many questions about Abagnale's Harvard past.
+Abagnale didn't want to be discovered, so he quit after eight months of working as an attorney.